 Boy who lost part of his leg after Florida Keys shark attack vows to get back in the water

-MIAMI - A brave young boy who survived a shark attack in the Florida Keys is speaking out after doctors had to amputate part of his leg to save his life.
+MIAMI - A brave young boy who survived a shark attack in the Florida Keys is talking about the terrifying ordeal after doctors had to amputate part of his right leg to save his life.

 From his hospital bed, 11-year-old Jameson Reeder Jr. says despite what happened, he'll be back in the water.